-Voltaire was a controversial man who possessed immense talent and whose versatile and prolific writings criticized religious dogma and intolerance.
+Voltaire’s death and burial are well known and it is also well known that he was a controversial man who possessed immense talent and whose versatile and prolific writings criticized religious dogma and intolerance.
 In fact, it was many of his ideas that lit the way for the Age of Enlightenment.
-However, Voltaire’s light that had shone so bright for so many years began to dim soon after he returned to Paris in February 1778, having been absent from Paris for 25 years.
+However, Voltaire’s light that was so bright for so many years began to dim soon after he returned to Paris in February 1778, having been absent from Paris for 25 years.

-It began around the end of April when Voltaire complained he was suffering from severe pain in his lower abdomen.
+A turn in Voltaire’s health began around the end of April when he complained he was suffering from severe pain in his lower abdomen.
 To gain relief, he took wine and quinine.
 A few weeks later, Voltaire was tired and knew he would not be able to attend a meeting he had scheduled for Monday.
 However, to make sure his voice was heard, he stayed up and worked most the night on Saturday, 9 May, aided by excessive amounts of coffee to prevent himself from falling asleep.

 The next day Voltaire was exhausted and developed a fever.
 His doctor prescribed small amounts of opium for his pain, but instead of taking a small dose, Voltaire took a large dose and fell into an extended period of delirium.
 One historian wrote: